karinalorenzo/karinalorenzo/README.md

 I love the Volleiball 🏐 and walk in the beach.

 💡 &nbsp;I like to learn about web developed.\
-🎓 &nbsp;I'm currently studying Web Developed Fullstack at Factoria F5 School.\
+🎓 &nbsp;I'm currently studying Full Stack development Bootcamp with Factoria F5 .\
 🌱 &nbsp;I'm on track for learning more about React, JavaScript and everything related to the Frontend.\
 ✍️ &nbsp;I love write and reed.\
 🏐 &nbsp;In my free time, I like walk in the beach and play volleyball .\